 - Set up your laser files using the laser cutting template file

-- Submit your file to upload.Arch_La.firstname.lastname@example.org via email
+- Submit your file to BOX via email

-- Your files will be cut by the trained staff if all information is complete and once material is on hand (if material was not already in stock)
+- Your files will be cut by the trained staff if all information is complete and material is dropped off by the student.

 - After the materials are cut, they will be taped into the sheet and put back into the storage slot

 - After your files are cut, you will receive an email from email@example.com notifying you that your materials are ready to be picked up

 It is our goal to have your materials cut within 24 business hours (2 business days) during non-review periods.
 With the increase in submitted files during review periods, this number could increase to 48 business hours (4 business days).
 Please account for the possibility of material shortages from Blackline as well during your model building periods.

 Material size is limited to 18” x 32” w/ maximum material thickness of .125” (3mm).